Head Instructor

 Professor Kelly Corder

 Modern martial arts and training techniques are developed continuously.
 Kajukenbo itself was founded under a principle of keep the best, discard the rest.
 In seeking out additional training techniques to improve our existing Kajukenbo training, Professor found the Pit Master, John Hackleman.
 Professor (and Kaju AZ) has been affiliated with the Pit under John Hackleman since 2007.
 Professor Kelly applies the modern day mixed martial arts (MMA) mentality of the Pit to the existing effective and destructive techniques of Kajukenbo.
 Professor enjoys travelling to San Luis Obispo in California and training at the Pit Headquarters and meeting and working with MMA celebrities like Chuck Liddell, Glover Teixeira, Court McGee and others.
-He is a Third Degree Black Belt under Kumu John Hackleman and currently has several Black Belt Students training under him for their Pit Black Belts.
+He is a Fifth Degree Black Belt under Kumu John Hackleman and currently has several Black Belt Students training under him for their Pit Black Belts.

-Professor Kelly currently trains in Brazilian Jiu-Jitsu and is affiliated with Master Luigi Mondelli of Kore Brazilian Jiu-Jitsu and Martial Arts (American Top Team) holding the rank of Black Belt in Brazilian Jiu-Jitsu.
+Professor Kelly currently trains in Brazilian Jiu-Jitsu and is affiliated with Master Luigi Mondelli of Kore Brazilian Jiu-Jitsu and Martial Arts (American Top Team) holding the rank of 2nd Degree Black Belt in Brazilian Jiu-Jitsu.
 He won a Gold Medal in his age and weight division at the Pan Nationals Tournament in 2010.

 Professor continues to compete in major tournaments such as IBJJF Pans Nationals and IBJJF World Masters and has won multiple medals.